First Drive: Chevrolet Colorado ZR2

 Base Price: $44,095

 Both the test trucks were in premium colors the Diesel in Cajun Red ($495 option) and the V6 in the Kinetic Blue ($395 option).
 I have yet to find a color that doesn't look good on the ZR2, so you can go with one of the six standard colors, on the interior you are limited to Jet Black leather as the only option.
-Where you really need to spend some time when shopping for a ZR2 is with the special packages, that give the truck completely different looks depending on which one you choose.
+You really need to spend some time shopping for a ZR2 with special packages that give the truck a completely different look, depending on which one you choose.

-The $5,750 ZR2 "Bison" package gives the truck a much more sporty appearance a lot more off-road capability.
-The package is limited to select colors, but include a redesigned grille wit CHEVROLET spelled out, AEV front bumper with winch provisions, and rear bumper with recovery points, AEV Hot-stamped Boron Steel skid plates for front differential, engine oil pan, transfer case, fuel tank and rear differential, AEV-designed fender flares, AEV-designed 17" wheels, Fog lamps, Contoured front and rear floor liners with AEV logo and more.
+The $5,750 ZR2 "Bison" package gives the truck a much more sporty appearance and off-road capability.
+The package is limited to select colors but includes a redesigned grille wit CHEVROLET spelled out, AEV front bumper with winch provisions, rear bumper with recovery points, AEV Hot-stamped Boron Steel skid plates for front differential, engine oil pan, transfer case, fuel tank and rear differential, AEV-designed fender flares, AEV-designed 17" wheels, Fog lamps, Contoured front and rear floor liners with AEV logo and more.
 With Ford not offering the Ranger Raptor in the US, the ZR2 Bison is the only real alternative on the market offering similar style and performance.

 ZR2 Dusk Edition